 The go-to line about it all: “Fiber is great – if you live on junk food.”

-Keto Chow uses sucralose, most commonly known by the brand name Splenda.
+Keto Chow uses 0.08g (80mg) of sucralose, most commonly known by the brand name Splenda but without the maltodextrin you get in store-bought Splenda.
 Why?
 Otherwise, it’s rather bland.
 If you’re concerned, you can read the Wikipedia page regarding sucralose and draw your own conclusions.
-We don’t use any other artificial sweeteners (Stevia, Monk Fruit extract, Acesulfame Potassium, Aspartame, Saccharin).
+We don’t use any other artificial sweeteners (Acesulfame Potassium, Aspartame, Saccharin).
 We also do not use Maltitol or any other sugar alcohol.

 We don’t use anything but sucralose because there really isn’t a need to do so.
 By limiting the number used, it simplifies things greatly – fewer questions to answer.
-It should be noted that if you do not like sucralose or want to use your own flavoring, we have the Keto Chow Base Powder available as an option.
-It contains all of the vitamins, minerals and other ingredients EXCEPT for the protein, the sweetener, the enzyme blend, and the flavoring.
+It should be noted that if you do not like sucralose or want to use your own flavoring, we have the “Natural Strawberry” which uses monk fruit as a sweetener, and we have the Keto Chow Base Powder available as an option.
+It contains all of the vitamins, minerals and other ingredients EXCEPT for the protein, the sweetener, and the flavoring.
 You mix it with a protein of your choosing.

 Our primary manufacturing facility has an employee that’s allergic to peanuts – producing the Chocolate Peanut Butter flavor (which contains actual peanut flour, not just peanut flavor) at that facility was not an option.
 Instead, the Chocolate Peanut Butter flavor is mixed and packaged at a different location.
 The result is that all of our flavors, except chocolate peanut butter, are completely peanut free.